heig-vd-dai-course/heig-vd-dai-course/17-java-udp-programming/COURSE_MATERIAL.md

   - Port: `9877`
 - A broadcast receiver with the following configuration:
   - Port: `9877`

+What are the commands to start the broadcast emitter and receiver?

 Once the emitter is started, you should see that messages are emitted at the specified frequency in the terminal.